veera4888/vv_chat/README.md

 # vv_chat
-Spring boot Chat appliaction with Kafka ana Zookeeper
+Spring Boot Chat appliaction with Kafka and Zookeeper